binary-manu/binary-is-better/_drafts/k8s-nginx-ingress.md

 -----
 ```

-For the ingress controller to be able to read out certificate and key,
+For the ingress controller to be able to use the certificate and the
-we must load them to our cluster.
+key, we must load them to our cluster.
 We must use a secret for this
 purpouse, which will then be referenced from the ingress resource.
 `kubectl` provides a shortcut command to create a well-formed secret
 suitable for use with TLS: